Category: Vietnam visa

 - Modesty: It is important to keep your body covered.
 Avoid overly short shorts and revealing shirts.
 It is best to wear shorts that go to the knee and shirts that cover the shoulders, especially away from touristy areas.

-- Head is Sacred: The head is considered the most sacred part of the body, so do not touch anyone on the head.
+- The head is Sacred: The head is considered the most sacred part of the body, so do not touch anyone on the head.

 - Both Hands: When you need to hand something to someone, make sure to use both hands.
 This is seen as respectful.